-Mn/DOT has chosen to use the modified/preservation approach, since it can meet all the requirements listed above.
+Mn/DOT has chosen to use the modified/preservation approach since it can meet all the requirements listed above.
 For the purposes of GASB 34, Mn/DOT established that the state highway system will be maintained, at a minimum, at the following levels:

-Principal Arterial System: Average PQI of 3.0 or higher Non-Principal Arterial System: Average PQI of 2.8 or higher
+- Principal Arterial System: Average PQI of 3.0 or higher - Non-Principal Arterial System: Average PQI of 2.8 or higher

-Figure 12 shows how actual pavement conditions compare with the established GASB 34 levels.
+Figure 12 shows how actual and predicted pavement conditions, based on the 2011-2014 STIP, compare with the established GASB 34 levels.